-The schedule for the fiscal year ending December 31, 2020 represents a \$2,500 increase in the annual retainer for the Audit Committee chairperson.
-For the fiscal year ending December 31, 2020, the chairperson of the Compensation Committee and Nominating and Corporate Governance Committees will each receive an annual retainer of \$5,000.
-In addition to the annual retainers, on the date of each annual meeting of stockholders beginning in 2020, each non-employee director (other than Mr. Hoffler) is expected to receive an annual equity award of restricted shares with an aggregate value of \$40,000 (representing a \$15,000 increase from the annual equity award previously granted).
+The schedule for the fiscal year ended December 31, 2021 remains consistent with the fiscal year ending December 31, 2020.
+In addition to the annual retainers, on the date of each annual meeting of stockholders beginning in 2021, each non-employee director (other than Mr. Hoffler) is expected to receive an annual equity award of restricted shares with an aggregate value of \$40,000 consistent with the annual equity award previously granted.
+Mr. Hoffler is expected to receive an annual equity award of restricted shares with an aggregate value of \$110,260 at the 2021 Annual Meeting.